27th British Combinatorial Conference

 - Lucas House: Special conference rate including breakfast: £84 single, £91.50 double.
 To book accommodation you must either send an email to Lucy Woods or Matthew Arnott at email@example.com or call Lucy at +44 (0) 121 414 9780 or Matthew at +44 (0) 121 414 9779.
 In either case, please quote the booking reference code BCC2019LH.

-There are plenty of hotels at the city center which is 10 min away by train or 20 min by bus.
-As a recommended inexpensive hotel, we suggest the Ibis Budget Birmingham Center.
+There are plenty of hotels at the city centre which is 10 min away by train or 20 min by bus.
+As a recommended inexpensive hotel, we suggest the Ibis Budget (Birmingham centre).

 The conference takes place in the Arts Building in the Edgbaston campus of the University of Birmingham, building R16 on the Campus map.

-From Birmingham International Airport you can take a taxi directly to the University Conference Park on Edgbaston Park Road, which costs about 35 GBP.
-Alternatively, take the free Air-Rail link from the Airport terminal building to the Birmingham International Railway station.
+From Birmingham International Airport you can take a taxi directly to the University Conference Park on Edgbaston Park Road, which costs about 35-40 GBP.
+A significantly cheaper (and still reasonably fast) alternative is to take the free Air-Rail link from the Airport terminal building to the Birmingham International Railway station.
 From there, take a train to Birmingham New Street and change for a train to Birmingham University as described below.

 From Heathrow Airport you can take a direct National Express Coach to the Birmingham Coach station.
 For more information on arriving in Birmingham via coach see below.